 Administrative Error Review

-In respect of each GCSE Qualification which it makes available, or proposes to make available, an awarding organisation must establish, maintain and comply with arrangements in accordance with this condition for a request to be made by, or on behalf of, any Learner for the awarding organisation to carry out an Administrative Error Review in respect of that Learner’s Marked Assessment Material for any assessment for that qualification and for the awarding organisation to carry out such an Administrative Error Review.
+In respect of each GCSE Qualification which it makes available, an awarding organisation must establish, maintain and comply with arrangements for it to carry out an Administrative Error Review in respect of a Learner’s Marked Assessment Material.

 The arrangements may –

+provide that the awarding organisation shall carry out an Administrative Error Review only on request,

-provide that where the Marked Assessment Material relates to an assessment which has been delivered by a Relevant Centre, any request for an Administrative Error Review must be made by the Relevant Centre (on the Learner’s behalf),
+provide that any such request must be made by a Relevant Centre (on the Learner’s behalf),

 provide that the awarding organisation shall only carry out an Administrative Error Review on payment of a fee,

-specify other requirements for the making of a request for an Administrative Error Review, provided that such requirements are reasonable, and
+specify other reasonable requirements for the making of a request for an Administrative Error Review, and

 specify a date by which an Administrative Error Review must be requested.

+Where no Relevant Centre exists in relation to a Learner, the arrangements must allow a Learner to request an Administrative Error Review him or herself.

 Where the arrangements specify a date by which an Administrative Error Review must be requested, the date must –

 be reasonable, taking into account –

-the date by which Marked Assessment Material may be made available to a Learner in accordance with the awarding organisation’s arrangements, and
+the date by which Marked Assessment Material may be provided to a Learner in accordance with the awarding organisation’s arrangements, and

 the purpose of the GCSE Qualification, and